MDob/portfolio/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Michael Dobinson is a research assistant in the Nanoplasmonics Research Group at the University of Victoria.
-His research focuses on applying plasmon-enhanced optical trapping using double nanohole structures to explore novel single-photon sources.
+Michael Dobinson is an upcoming PhD student in the Department of Physics at Simon Fraser University, supervised by Dr. Stephanie Simmons.
+In 2018 he completed his BEng in Electrical Engineering at the University of Victoria before working in the marine industry, designing electronic ship steering systems.
+Starting a Master's program at the University of Victoria in 2020, he worked in the Nanoplasmonics Research Group under Dr. Reuven Gordon.
+He obtained a MASc in Electrical and Computer Engineering in 2022 with research focussed on nanoaperture optical trapping of quantum light source candidates.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}academic CV{{< /staticref >}}.